isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 One of the early roadblocks to the growth of Singapore children’s literature has been its poor commercial viability, due to the small local market.
 As early as 1966, the then Minister for Education Mr Ong Pang Boon said,

-&emsp;It is not only desirable but essential to have local<br>
+ It is not only desirable but essential to have local<br>
-&emsp;authors write the books we need, especially authors<br>
+ authors write the books we need, especially authors<br>
-&emsp;who understand the role of authorship in relation to<br>
+ who understand the role of authorship in relation to<br>
-&emsp;the new political status and urgent social needs of <br>
+ the new political status and urgent social needs of <br>
-&emsp;our country.
+ our country.
 It is only local authors who could have a<br>
-&emsp;sense of social awareness, a real understanding of<br>
+ sense of social awareness, a real understanding of<br>
-&emsp;the various aspects of the local environment and above<br>
+ the various aspects of the local environment and above<br>
-&emsp; all a true appreciation of the national aspirations and <br> 												&emsp;strivings of our people, and contribute by making <br>
+  all a true appreciation of the national aspirations and <br> 												 strivings of our people, and contribute by making <br>
-&emsp;appropriate references and allusions to local conditions<br> &emsp;factors, and by consciously emphasising points of<br> &emsp;view more in conformity with the spirit of the times, and<br> &emsp;with our national needs and aspirations. (as cited in<br> &emsp;Girvin, 1976, p.
+ appropriate references and allusions to local conditions<br> factors, and by consciously emphasising points of<br> view more in conformity with the spirit of the times, and<br> with our national needs and aspirations. (as cited in<br> Girvin, 1976, p.
 7)

 A scan of the SCLE available during the 1960s at the Lee Kong Chian Reference Library reveals that basal readers were used in many English-medium schools and outnumbered quality children’s fiction on all counts.
-This reflected the Singapore government’s policy during this period “to get the general populace to put a premium on education, and the habit of reading began to be developed as part and parcel of the learning process” (Kong & Tay, 1998, p.
+This reflected the Singapore government’s policy during this period “to get the general populace to put a premium on education, and the habit of reading began to be developed as part and parcel of the learning process” (Kong &amp; Tay, 1998, p.
 8).
 Besides, the parents, being very pragmatic, “look only for books ‘useful’ in boosting their children’s school performance” (Khoo, 1992, p.
 101)

 <img style="width:50%;" src="/images/Vol%207%20Issue%201/ChildrenLiterature/Night%20Market.jpg">
  <div style="background-color: white;">All rights reserved, Times Books International.
 1985.</div>